aidanbh16/CSCI-4840-Assignment-2/readme.md

 ## Description

-Hello, this is my Module 2 Homework for CSCI 4840 "Machine Learning" and is based around graphing in Matplotlib.
+Hello, this is my Module 2 Assignment for CSCI 4840 "Machine Learning" and is based around graphing in Matplotlib.

 ## How to Run
 ### Clone to desired folder